glowbuzzer/easycat/README.md

 This example uses wiringPi for gpio interrupt handling.
 Run `sudo apt-get install wiringpi`.

-This example uses the bcm2835 library to comunicate with the SPI.
+This example uses the bcm2835 library to comunicate with SPI.
 The reference web site is: http://www.airspayce.com/mikem/bcm2835/

 Download the library: http://www.airspayce.com/mikem/bcm2835/bcm2835-1.50.tar.gz, then: